redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 So in total, we need to allocate `22 + 2 = 24` memory pages.

-Here's the code to implement this in a more generic manner:
+Here's the JavaScript code to implement this in a more generic manner:

 ```javascript
 const WASM_PAGE_SIZE = 1024 * 64